hazelcast/hazelcast-aws/README.md

 * `access-key`, `secret-key`: access and secret keys of your account on EC2; if not set, `iam-role` is used
 * `iam-role`: AWS IAM Role to fetch credentials (used if `access-key`/`secret-key` not specified); if not set, the default IAM Role assigned to EC2 Instance is used
 * `region`: region where Hazelcast members are running; if not set, `us-east-1` region is used
-* `host-header`: URL that is the entry point for a web service; it is optional
+* `host-header`: URL that is the entry point for a web service; it is optional.
+If not set, the default value `ec2.amazonaws.com` is used.
+If set, it must start with "`ec2.`" for EC2 support.
 * `security-group-name`: filter to look only for EC2 Instances with the given security group; it is optional
 * `tag-key`, `tag-value`: filter to look only for EC2 Instances with the given `tag-key`/`tag-value`; they are optional
 * `connection-timeout-seconds`: maximum amount of time Hazelcast will try to connect to a well known member before giving up; setting this value too low could mean that a member is not able to connect to a cluster; setting the value too high means that member startup could slow down because of longer timeouts (for example, when a well known member is not up); its default value is 5